My Health Connection: your online patient portal

 Our team is made up of highly qualified and experienced audiologists and other hearing professionals.
 We are the premier providers of audiology specialty health care and hearing and balance medical services along the greater Front Range.

-Our hearing and balance practice is recognized worldwide for our unique leadership and progressive innovations in the realm of hearing and deafness.
+Our hearing and balance practice is recognized worldwide for its unique leadership and progressive innovations in the realm of hearing and deafness.

 Conditions we treat